Shiva1325/shiva1325/README.md

 - 🌱 I’m currently learning **System Design**

-- 👨‍💻 All of my projects are available at [Shiva1325 Github Repo](https://github.com/Shiva1325)
+- 👨‍💻 All of my projects are available in [Github Repo](https://github.com/Shiva1325)

 - 📫 How to reach me **kumar.shivasai8@gmail.com**